 Equal enjoyment of rights and access to opportunity and resources for everyone independent of gender, age, ethnicity, religion, sexual orientation, resources for living, etc. Equality refers to a qualitative aspect: priorities and needs have to be taken into consideration when addressing the equality of a particular group.
-So, equality does not mean that women and men are the same or have to be the same, instead, the diversity of different groups of women and men is acknowledged in order to ensure the same rights and access to opportunities, and resources.
-In short, gender equality means that both women and men are able to enjoy human rights, the same opportunities and resources and the potential to contribute or benefit from society, the economy, and social and cultural goods.
+So, equality does not mean that women and men are the same or have to be the same, instead diversity of different groups of women and men are acknowledged in order to ensure the same rights and access to opportunities, resources.
+In short, gender equality means that both women and men are able to enjoy human rights, the same opportunities and resources and potential to contribute or benefit from society, economy, social and cultural goods.